Guide to Risk Operations (RiskOps)

 More importantly, a key point is that risk officers need to be supported at a high level.
 As Jacqueline Hart from Patreon put it:

 “We hope to be part of the conversation, because in tech companies and startups there tends to be a lot of quick movements.
 Product managers and products are going out so quickly that you need to have a voice at the table.
 And if you’re seen as a blocker, you don’t get invited until the very end of the party.
 So let’s think about how people are going to abuse the system before it happens.”

 While there is no one-size-fits-all suite of tools for RiskOps, a key few elements should be common across all companies:

 Strong project management tools: These are a must-have, but particularly important where a big picture view of operations is needed.

 Team management features: Combating risk is never a one-person operation, and ensuring everyone on board has the right permissions, communications channels, and tool-sharing opportunities is a must.

 Automation and productivity features: When processes need to be checked hundreds or thousands of times a day, it’s important to know that your tools can be stringed together for maximum productivity, and reduce the amount of time spent performing manual reviews.

 Security features: RiskOps should meet a certain level of security when it comes to data protection, for instance, meeting those required by the ISO270001 certification, or for GDPR and fraud detection.

-Modular tools, easy integration: when risk management becomes a business decision, there is often a clash with the IT department over complex integrations and operational downtime.
-We believe this should be a concern of the past, thanks to advances in modular risk management technology, and short integration time frames.
+Modular tools, easy integration: When risk management becomes a business decision, there is often a clash with the IT department over complex integrations and operational downtime.
+We believe this should be a concern of the past, thanks to advances in modular risk management software & technology, and short integration time frames.